-The Museum may be closed for a bit, but our dedication to curiosity, science, and exploration keeps going.
+The Museum may be closed due to the COVID-19 outbreak, but our dedication to curiosity, science, and exploration keeps going.
 On this page, every day, we will share digital content to provide you with engaging ways to learn, ask questions, and discover life and science in exciting new ways.

-If you'd like to receive emails with regular updates about our latest content when it is released, sign up here!
+Sign up here to receive emails with regular updates about our latest content when it is released.

 These downloadable, printable at-home science activities are perfect for curious minds at home (or anywhere).

 Science is a tool, a community, and a spirit of inquiry that should be accessible to everyone, everywhere.
 So we're bringing The Lab online, with experiments you can do at home and LIVE streaming session with our facilitators.
 Every Wednesday at 2pm, we'll host 30-minute Lab livestream where we can do an experiment together!
 Register for the livestream or watch replays below.
 Lab@Home is brought to you by Biogen.
 Join us for Summer Bug Out! all June.

 Check out all the previous Lab@Home replays here!

 JUNE 10, 2PM

 Join us as we continue our Summer Bug-Out celebration with experiments to explore the world of water as insects experience it!
 Download the materials list here.